hartwigmedical/hmftools/cuppa/README.md

 ```
 Likelihood(tumorType=i) = Score(i)^correlationDampenFactor / SUM(all tumors) [Score^correlationDampenFactor]
 ```
 The correlationDampenFactor is introduced to reduce the confidence of the classifier and set at 0.8 to empirically match the observed accuracy.
 This is required as some of the driver or passenger features may be correlated with each other - for example same arm amplifications are highly correlated and TMB might be positively correlated with more drivers in general

 ### DNA_COMBINED CLASSIFIER

 A combined score is calculated by multiplying the 3 likelihoods together with an absolute floor set at 1% per likelihood.
 The likelihood is then calculated as
 ```
 Likelihood(tumorType=i) = PRODUCT(max(0.01,Classifier(i,j)))^correlationDampenFactor / SUM(all tumors)[ PRODUCT(max(0.01,Classifier(j)))]^correlationDampenFactor
 ```
 As for the feature classifier, a correlationDampenFactor is introduced to reduce the confidence of the classifier and reflect the fact that the individual classifiers are not completely independent.
 A value of 0.65 is chosen to empirically match the confidence to the observed accuracy.

 For the DNA_COMBINED classifier, males are excluded from matching ‘Ovary’ and ‘Uterus’ cancer cohorts and females are excluded from matching the ‘Prostate' cohort.
 ‘Breast’ cancer scores for male cancer cohorts are penalised but not excluded.

 ## RNA Classifier logic

-CUPPA has 2 expression based WTS based RNA classifiers and a combined RNA classifier:
+CUPPA has 2 WTS based RNA classifiers and a combined RNA classifier:

 ### EXPRESSION_PAIRWISE classifier
 The pairwise classifier calculates a pairwise cosine similarity of log(adjTPM+1) per gene, between the sample in question and every other sample in the Hartwig cohort.